atamaplus-public/ion-icon-angular-standalone/projects/ion-icon-angular-standalone/README.md

 # `ion-icon-angular-standalone`

+**Simplify IonIcon usage in standalone Ionic Angular applications**

+## Overview

-Ionic Angular's standalone `IonIcon` component requires indivisual icons to be imported and registered to the framework via `addIcons`.
+Ionic Angular's standalone `IonIcon` component requires individual icons to be imported and registered via `addIcons`.
 https://ionicframework.com/docs/angular/build-options#standalone

-This library provides a wrapper for `IonIcon` component for each icon, that does exactly that.
+This library eliminates that manual work by providing pre-configured wrapper components for each icon.

+**Key improvements:**
+- **No manual registration** - Icons auto-register when loaded
+- **Better tree-shaking** - Only bundle icons you actually use
+- **Type safety** - Catch missing icons at compile-time, not runtime
+- **Simpler workflow** - Just import the icon component you need

 ## Installation